-Everything you need to know about building AI-powered visualizations with GPT-Vis
+Everything you need to know about building AI-powered visualizations with GPT-Vis.

 Install GPT-Vis using npm, yarn, or pnpm: